slowernews/wisdom-tldr/chapters/chapter_appendix.md

 "The successful results of evolution are organisms that aren't perfect, but 'good enough' to survive and reproduce themselves." --

-"You and I know that it isn't what a man has that constitutes wealth.
-No-it is to be satisfied with what one has-that is wealth." -- Mark Twain
+> *'You and I know that it isn't what a man has that constitutes wealth.
+No-it is to be satisfied with what one has-that is wealth.' -- Mark Twain*

 Succeeding means securing advantage.